SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 The general process to configure a context is as follows:

-1) allocate a configuration descriptor by a call to :c:func:`yices_new_config`.
+1) Allocate a configuration descriptor by a call to :c:func:`yices_new_config`.

-2) set configuration parameters by repeated calls to :c:func:`yices_set_config` or by calling :c:func:`yices_default_config_for_logic`.
+2) Set configuration parameters by repeated calls to :c:func:`yices_set_config` or by calling :c:func:`yices_default_config_for_logic`.

-3) create one or more contexts with this configuration by passing the descriptor to function :c:func:`yices_new_context`
+3) Create one or more contexts with this configuration by passing the descriptor to function :c:func:`yices_new_context`

-4) delete the configuration descriptor when it is no longer needed using :c:func:`yices_free_config`.
+4) Delete the configuration descriptor when it is no longer needed using :c:func:`yices_free_config`.

 Configuration parameters specify the theory solvers to use, the